TomiVidal99/frontend-boilerplate/README.md

 ## TODO

+- [ ] Improve the File Structure display.
 - [ ] Clean the log on server update.
 - [x] Add images to this readme.
 - [x] Optimize production.